- Fellowship in Transfusion Medicine

 Department of Transfusion Medicine

-Thirty-Seventh Annual Symposium
+Thirty-Eighth Annual Symposium

 Description: This program is designed to provide attendees with practical information about recent developments, current practices, controversies and laboratory management issues relative to transfusion medicine.